rcc-uchicago/RCC-benchmark-suite/hpcg-gpu/README.md

 - [output](output)
   - Contains example output files for the following cases:
-    - 1 node, 1 GPUs
+    - 1 node, 1 GPU
     - 1 node, 2 GPUs
     - 1 node, 4 GPUs
     - 2 nodes, 8 GPUs
-    These **not** reference results and are included for formatting guidance only.
+    These are **not** reference results and are included for formatting guidance only.

 - [tests](tests)